 In our conversation with Katie, she gave us some insight into how NEXA’s service design solutions are bridging the gap between what an organisation can do and what customers need and want.

-“At NEXA, we have been involved in the digital transformation of ServiceNSW to support their service revolution.
+“At NEXA, we have been involved in the digital transformation of a large Government Agency to support their service revolution.
 As an organisation, they have done an outstanding job of using service design principles to not only improve the customer experience but also the experience of their service providers.

 To continuously enhance their service design, we helped them to humanise their service experience even further.
-Through our advanced solutions, ServiceNSW’s wait times have been significantly reduced, service times have quickened and frustrations have been kept to a minimum.
-With feedback captured in real-time via our integrated systems, ServiceNSW now feels more confident about the positive service interactions that they are delivering.”
+Through our advanced solutions, their wait times have been significantly reduced, service times have quickened and frustrations have been kept to a minimum.”

 The need for service design